-Cash and cash equivalents include cash on hand, bank demand deposits, and deposits with the Washington State Local Government Investment Pool (LGIP).
+Cash and cash equivalents include cash on hand, and bank demand deposits.
 Cash resources are invested directly into government securities with interest accruing for the benefit of the College.
 Cash and cash equivalents that are held with the intent to fund College operations are classified as current assets on the statement of net position.

-Cash in the investment portfolio is not included in cash and cash equivalents as it is held for investing purposes.
-Endowment investments are classified as noncurrent assets on the statement of net position.
+Cash in the investment portfolio is not included in cash and cash equivalents as it is held for investing purposes with US Bank Safekeeping.